Your Ultimate 7 Day Thailand Itinerary: Bangkok, Chiang Mai & Beyond

 After breakfast take an inexpensive walking tour to learn more about the historic old town and surrounding monuments and temples.
 Chiang Mai has a lot of unique history worth exploring.

 If youโre not up for a guided tour you could spend your morning hiking to Wat Pha Lat, a beautiful temple covered in the rich jungle outside Chiang Mai.
+Or perhaps taking in the sites at Doi Suthep on a day trip.

 For lunch snag a bowl of the most comforting and delicious Thai dish, khao soi.
 There are many fantastic options in Chiang Mai but the most famous is Khao Soi Khun Yai, located north of the city.
 Keep in mind this small eatery is only open until 2:00 pm but serves up some great noodles worth the visit.